Eivped/Self-Watering-System/README.md

 ## Result
 - Comming soon
+- To us as developers: Create a video that shows how the system works

 ## Sources
 This is some of the sources that we have looked at before we have started our project.